SinOfWrath/BookWorm/README.md

 # BookWorm
-Database is not present so for testing purposes you can use JSON given below and your own database
+Database is not present so for testing purposes you can use JSON given below in your own database

 {